Serverless Deployment Runbook

 With Middleware (Recommended)

-The FastAPI middleware automatically flushes after the response is produced.
+The FastAPI middleware automatically flushes after the response is produced, executing as a background task before the framework yields the ASGI thread.

 def handler(event, context):